communitiesuk/funding-service-design-frontend/docs/pipelines.md

 # Pipelines

 ## Frontend Python application
-Deploy to Gov PaaS (`govcloud.yml`) - This is a simple pipeline to demonstrate capabilities.
-Builds, tests and deploys a simple python application to the PaaS for evaluation in Dev and Test Only.
+Deploy to Gov PaaS (`govcloud.yml`) - Builds, tests and deploys a simple python application to PaaS in Dev on every push, and Test if on main.
 Not triggerred on updates to the form_jsons folder.

 ## Form Runner
 Build and Deploy Forms (`build-deploy-forms.yml`) - This builds the form runner (using `Dockerfile`) with the forms contained in `form_jsons` and deploys to dev (and if on `main`, to test as well).